Category: ethics

 Among the natural rights … are these: First a right to life, secondly to liberty, thirdly to property; together with the right to defend them in the best manner they can….
 Rights are evident branches of, rather than deductions from, the duty of self-preservation, commonly called the first law of nature.

-Rights are thus necessary for the full exercise of morality, because coercion is the opposite of choice.
-Some humans may flourish best under coercion, and some humans may even prefer coercion to freedom, but that’s not the point here.
+Rights are necessary for the full exercise of morality, because coercion is the opposite of choice.
+Some humans may flourish best under coercion, and some humans may even prefer coercion to freedom, but that’s not the point.
 In any case, it is no argument against rights.
-The point here is that if you believe humans possess moral agency, you believe, perforce, that rights are inherently part of each (healthy) human: for without rights, we would not each have the authority in which to choose moral (or immoral) action.
-And if you don’t believe that humans possess moral agency, then you don’t believe that humans possess the faculty of choice, in which case you don’t believe that humans can think, as we shall see in a moment.
+The point here is that if you believe humans possess moral agency, you believe, perforce, that rights are inherently part of each (healthy) human: without rights, we would not each have the authority in which to choose moral (or immoral) action.
+And if you don’t believe that humans possess moral agency, then you don’t believe that humans possess the faculty of choice, in which case you don’t believe that humans can think, but live and act amorally.

 Individuation is the crux of rights.